The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) includes the following diagnostic criteria for bulimia nervosa:

-- Lab Tests.
-These may include a complete blood count and more specialized tests to check electrolytes and protein, as well as functioning of your liver, kidney and thyroid.
+Lab Tests.
+These may include a complete blood count and more specialized tests to check electrolytes and protein, as well as liver, kidney and thyroid functions.
 A urinalysis may also be performed.

 Based on the results of these tests, an appropriate treatment program will be recommended for you or your family member/loved one.

 If you are concerned that you – or a loved one – may have an eating disorder, we are here to help.
 Please call 781-647-6727 to speak with a Walden eating disorders intake specialist, or complete the form on this page, to start on the road to recovery.